chinma-yyy/Dev-Ops/terraform/Commands.md

 # Terraform Commands

 ## Terraform Plan
-The `terraform plan` command checks what resources are created and what resources must be created with what settings.
-It must be run before actually bringing up any infrastructure.
+The `terraform plan` command checks what resources have been created and what resources must be created, along with their respective settings.
+This command should be run before actually provisioning any infrastructure.

 ### Usage
 ```sh